 Yet one thing is the same for every sorority chapter across the country: New sisters are your vital lifeblood, and the only way for sororities to keep a finger on the pulse of the ever-growing and evolving Greek world is to recruit.

-If you’re concerned about coming up short during rush week, Pennington & Company wants to help you breathe new life into your recruitment.
-Let’s jump right in and talk about How to Get Better Rush Results.
+If you’re concerned about coming up short during recruitment week, Pennington & Company wants to help you breathe new life into your recruitment.
+Let’s jump right in and talk about How to Get Better recruitment Results.

-Home Is Where the Heart Is: Rush Events and Sorority Houses
+Home Is Where the Heart Is: Recruitment Events and Sorority Houses

-If nothing else, you want to show potential new members during sorority rush that your chapter is full of heart.
+If nothing else, you want to show potential new members during sorority recruitment that your chapter is full of heart.

 What better physical representation of that than your sorority chapter house?